-2. We don’t just need vitamin C in our diet
+2. We don’t just need it in our diet

 If you want to improve your skin with vitamin C, then it’s better to apply products that contain this vital ingredient topically rather than orally.
-Topical vitamin C is directly absorbed by your skin while the vitamin C that you eat is shared between various different organs.
+Topically, it’s directly absorbed by your skin while the vitamin C that you eat is shared between various different organs.
 What’s more, we only absorb a certain degree of the vitamin C we eat, while the rest is excreted in our urine.

 Topical vitamin C stimulates collagen synthesis, which strengthens your skin and greatly reduces wrinkles.
 This is why products containing vitamin C have a powerful anti-aging effect: they improve skin firmness and elasticity and help improve circulation, providing the skin with plenty of oxygen and maintaining overall skin health.
 Vitamin C might just be the fountain of youth!